-Directors' fees and other similar payments derived by a resident of a Contracting State in his capacity as a member of the board of directors of a company which is a resident of the other Contracting State may be taxed in that other State.
+1. Directors' fees and other similar payments derived by a resident of a Contracting State in his capacity as a member of the board of directors, a member of supervisory board or of a similar board of a company which is a resident of the other Contracting State may be taxed in that other State.